 - Experience a unique practice-centred learning approach for our Masters in International Shipping and Finance programme including specialised Masterclasses, distinguished guest speakers, bespoke simulations, company and port visits.

 - Utilise our network to gain access to work-placement and networking opportunities whilst benefitting from our partnership with leading shipping recruitment specialists Spinnaker Global

 - Be granted professional exam exemptions from the Institute of Chartered Shipbrokers (ICS) and membership to the Baltic Exchange.

-- Gain international experience with one month’s study in Greece, a country with a long-standing tradition in shipping and the largest merchant fleet in the world.
+- Gain international experience during your Master’s with one month’s study in Greece, a country with a long-standing tradition in shipping and the largest merchant fleet in the world.

 - Receive a Dual Degree Award, with two full time MSc degrees in International Shipping and Finance from both the ICMA Centre and ALBA Graduate Business School, ranked in the top 100 Global Business Schools.

-The MSc in International Shipping and Finance is a truly unique programme through which we aim to produce tomorrow’s leaders in the maritime shipping and wider transportation sectors.
+The Masters in International Shipping and Finance is a truly unique programme through which we aim to produce tomorrow’s leaders in the maritime shipping and wider transportation sectors.

 In today’s globalised world, maritime transport has become instrumental to international trade and the global economy – more than 85% of total merchandise trade volume is transported by the international shipping industry.
 Given the continuous expansion in the global economy and international trade flows, the wider transportation sector offers exciting and rewarding career opportunities.